-The symptoms of glaucoma can severely inhibit vision.
 If you suffer any of these symptoms, we urge you to seek treatment today.
-If you are an at-risk individual and have yet to experience symptoms, we still encourage you to undergo glaucoma diagnosis at one of our locations.
+If you are an at-risk individual and have yet to experience symptoms, we still encourage you to undergo glaucoma diagnostic testing at one of our locations.

-To diagnose glaucoma, we will perform a range of tests that are designed to measure the quality of your vision and detect any potential damage to the optic nerve.
-These tests include:
+To diagnose glaucoma, we will perform a range of tests.
+Designed to measure the quality of your vision and detect any potential damage to the optic nerve these tests include:

-- Visual Acuity Test – A traditional eye chart text, the visual acuity evaluation allows us to examine your distance vision.
+- Visual Acuity Test – A traditional eye chart test, the visual acuity evaluation allows us to examine your distance vision.

 - Visual Field Test – The field evaluation allows us to examine your entire field of vision, including your periphery.

-- Dilated Eye Examination – By dilating, or widening, the pupil, we can examine the retina and optic nerves directly, through the use of special magnifying lenses.
+- Dilated Eye Examination – By dilating, or widening, the pupil, we can examine the retina and optic nerves, using special magnifying lenses.
 This allows us to look for optic nerve damage or other conditions which may affect vision.

-- Tonometry – Glaucoma is caused by pressure on the optic nerve.
-Through the use of an instrument called a tonometer, we can measure pressure inside the eye and determine whether it’s abnormally high.
+- Tonometry – Using an instrument called a tonometer, we can measure fluid pressure inside the eye and determine whether it is abnormally high.
 High pressure can indicate the onset of glaucoma, or the potential for glaucoma development.

 - Pachymetry – This test allows us to measure the thickness of your cornea.
-After numbing the eye with medicinal eye drops, we employ an instrument that emits an ultrasonic wave to measure corneal thickness, which may play a role in fluid pressure.
+After numbing the eye with medicinal eye drops, we employ an instrument that emits an ultrasonic wave.
+This will measure corneal thickness – an independent risk factor for the development of glaucoma.

-- Optical Coherence Tomography – Also known as OCT, this technique provides a non-invasive means of measuring the thickness of the retinal nerve fiber layer (RNFL) by directing light at the tissue and measuring its return.
+- Optical Coherence Tomography – Also known as OCT, this technique provides a non-invasive means of measuring the thickness of the retinal nerve fiber layer (RNFL).
+Doctors perform this by directing light at the tissue and measuring its return.
 The benefits of this technique are many: near-microscopic resolution of sub-surface features, non-invasive, instant results, no preparation required, and no ionizing radiation exposure.
 With this data, we can compare the thickness of your retinal nerve fiber layer to that of a normative database.

-- Gonioscopy – This test involves the use of a specialized lens, known as a goniolens or gonioscope, with a mirror to examine the iridioconreal angle that drains fluid from the eye.
-The angle is at the edge of the iris at the point where it joins the sclera, or white part of the eye.
-Because of the presence of the cornea, it is impossible to examine this angle directly.
-There are several different methods of gonioscopy, each based on the different lens utilized for examination.
+- Gonioscopy – This test involves the use of a specialized lens, known as a goniolens or gonioscope, with a mirror to examine the structure in the eye called the anterior chamber angle.
+The anterior chamber angle is an important landmark to examine clinically, as the internal drain of the eye resides in this area.
+Gonioscopy allows for visualization of the drain and is the most important clinical test in differentiating open angle from closed angle glaucoma.
+There are several different methods of gonioscopy.
+Each based on the different lens utilized for examination.
 The purpose of each test is the same however – to diagnose and monitor eye conditions.